purishd/Entra-id-proofing/README.md

 ![image](https://github.com/purishd/Helpdesk/assets/11908199/e9891599-a7a3-43fc-877e-3efcd864e1d0)

 I have following controls in this super simple app.
-1. An Image for customer logo
+1. An Image for customer logo.
-2. Label for the anme of the app
+2. Label for the name of the app.
-3. Lable and text input to get the user UPN
+3. Label and text input to get the user UPN.
 4. Button to send the OTP that will hook into my Power Automate flow.

-I'm calling below code on "OnSelect" property of the Send OTP button.
+Calling below code on "OnSelect" property of the Send OTP button.
+This code will help set the buttonPressed and then call Power Automate flow and set the value of variable newOTP to generated OTP.
 ```
 Set(buttonPressed,"sendOTPButton");
 Set(newOTP,SMSFlow.Run(UPNTextInput.Text).otp);
 ```

-5. A hidden lable that only lights up when the OTP is generated and shows the generated OTP on the screen for helpdesk to view it quickly.
+5. A hidden label that only lights up when the OTP is generated and shows the generated OTP on the screen for helpdesk person to view it quickly.

-   I am only making this label visible when send OTP button is pressed and it picks up the OTP from Power Automate flow.
+   Making this label visible when send OTP button is pressed.
 ```
    If(buttonPressed = "sendOTPButton", true, false)
 ```
-   I am also setting the "Text" property of this button to variable newOTP.
-This variable is balnk initially but it's value is set when the Power Autoate flow sends the OTP back to the Power app.
+   Setting the "Text" property of this button to variable newOTP.
+This variable is blank initially but its value is set when the Power Autoate flow sends the OTP back to the Power App.

 6. A reset button that I am using to quickly reset the values of controls.
 Feel free to use any other ways as you like to reset the form values.
 ```